EsotericSoftware/spine-runtimes/spine-ts/README.md

   * `fitToCanvas`: optional, whether to fit the animation to the canvas size or not.
 Defaults to `true` if omitted, in which case `data-scale`, `data-x` and `data-y` are irrelevant.
 This setting calculates the setup pose bounding box using the specified skin to center and scale the animation on the canvas.
   * `backgroundColor`: optional, the background color to use.
 Defaults to `#000000` if omitted.
   * `premultipliedAlpha`: optional, whether the atlas pages use premultiplied alpha or not.
 Defaults to `false` if omitted.
+  * `debug`: optional, whether to show debug information such as bones, attachments, etc. Defaults to `false` if omitted.
   * `success`: optional, a callback taking a `SpineWidget` called when the animation has been loaded successfully
   * `error`: optional, a callback taking a `SpineWidget` and an error string called when the animation couldn't be loaded